laravel/docs/vite.md

 <a name="vite-or-mix"></a>
 ### Choosing Between Vite And Laravel Mix

 Vite focuses on building rich JavaScript applications.
-If you are developing a Single Page Application (SPA), including those developed with tools like InertiaJS, Vite will be the perfect fit.
+If you are developing a Single Page Application (SPA), including those developed with tools like [Inertia.js](https://inertiajs.com), Vite will be the perfect fit.

-Vite also works well with traditional Server-Side Rendered applications with JavaScript "sprinkles".
-It lacks some features that Laravel Mix supports, such as the ability to copy arbitrary assets into the build that are not referenced directly in your JavaScript application.
+Vite also works well with traditional server-side rendered applications with JavaScript "sprinkles", including those using [Livewire](https://laravel-livewire.com).
+However, it lacks some features that Laravel Mix supports, such as the ability to copy arbitrary assets into the build that are not referenced directly in your JavaScript application.

 <a name="installation"></a>
 ## Installation & Setup